Cupid Shuffle

 "Cupid Shuffle" is a song by Cupid from his 2007 studio album Time for a Change.
 It has spawned a popular line dance and has drawn comparisons to DJ Casper's "Cha Cha Slide".

-In the United States, the song peaked at number 66 on the Billboard Hot 100 and number 21 on the Hot R&B/Hip-Hop Songs the chart, both in the August 18, 2007 issue.
+In the United States, the song peaked at number 66 on the Billboard Hot 100 and number 19 on the Hot R&B/Hip-Hop Songs the chart, both in the August 18, 2007 issue.

 The Voice

 In 2012, Cupid chose the song for his audition to the third season of the American music competition show The Voice, broadcast on NBC.
 Although he gave a different version of the hit, none of the four judges pressed their "I Want You" button and he was automatically eliminated from further competition in the show.
-But after turning their chairs, judge Cee Lo Green recognized Cupid and asked him to perform another song to prove that "he can sing".
+But after turning their chairs, judge CeeLo Green recognized Cupid and asked him to perform another song to prove that "he can sing".